lotov/lcode3d/docs/tour/coarse_and_fine_plasma.rst

 .. figure:: ../illustrations/virtplasma.png

-   Positioning of the coarse and fine particles in dual-plasma approach.
+   Positioning of the coarse and fine particles in dual plasma approach.

 Coarse particles are the ones that get tracked throughout the program,